2moe/zsh-static-docker/Readme.md

 ### Else

-**If you don't have dokcer installed, or the kernel doesn't support.**
+**If you don't have docker installed, or the kernel doesn't support.**

 - Depends:
   - [nawk](https://github.com/onetrueawk/awk) | mawk | gawk | busybox-awk